DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data

+It is a direct way to search for useful cross feature fields in a candidate set.
+However, the candidate set for searching is usually inevitably large, which leads to low efficiency of learning feature crossing.
+Most searching-based methods focus on generating second-order features \cite{rosales2012post,lou2013accurate,chapelle2015simple,kanter2015deep,katz2016explorekit,nargesian2017learning,kaul2017autolearn}.
+In \cite{chapelle2015simple}, the authors try to generate and select second-order cross feature fields according to Conditional Mutual Information (CMI).
+However, once the mutual information of an original feature field is high, the generated cross feature fields containing it will also have high conditional mutual information.
+AutoLearn \cite{kaul2017autolearn} selects cross feature fields by using regularized regression models, where it is hard to learn a regression model for all the cross feature fields on a wide dataset.
+Some works \cite{katz2016explorekit,nargesian2017learning} takes meta-learning into consideration for feature generation.
+However, the effectiveness of meta-learning in these methods remains a question and requires extremely large amount of data.
+There are also some methods incorporating genetic algorithm \cite{tran2016genetic} and reinforcement learning \cite{khurana2018feature,chen2019neural} for finding feature combinations.
+However, with genetic algorithm or reinforcement learning, we still have a large space to explore.
+Moreover, as introduced in \cite{khurana2018feature}, it also requires large amount of data for the training of reinforcement learning.
 To tackle with above problems, AutoCross \cite{yuanfei2019autocross} presents a framework to search in the large candidate set more efficiently, which is a greedy and approximate alternative: (1) AutoCross iteratively searches in a set of cross feature fields, where the set is initialized as all the second-order feature fields, and the selected cross feature field is greedily used to generate new high-order cross feature fields in the next iteration.
 (2) AutoCross uniformly divides the dataset into at least $\sum\nolimits_{i = 0}^{\left\lceil {\mathop {\log }\nolimits_2 t} \right\rceil - 1} {\mathop 2\nolimits^i }$ batches, where $t$ is the size of candidate set in AutoCross, and iteratively train a field-wise LR model on part of the data to validate the contribution of a cross feature field.